 Balance a Gummy Smile

 If you tend to curl your upper lip under or raise it high above your teeth when you smile, there’s a quick (and relatively affordable) solution.
 According to board-certified plastic surgeon John Zannis, a tiny injection of Botox can help relax the lip for a more balanced grin.
 The treatment costs $200–$300 and lasts several months.
 (The results are kind of amazing—check out this firsthand account from YouTube channel Mixed Makeup.)

 Reduce and Prevent Acne

 “To totally treat acne, you’d need to use doses of Botox so large they’d prevent you from constricting your facial muscles,” says Zannis.
 “But tiny amounts of Botox injected very superficially help reduce oil production, and you can still have facial expressions.”
 However, he recommends using Botox as a Hail Mary when all other blemish treatments fail.

 Keep Headaches at Bay

 The FDA has approved Botox as a treatment option for those who suffer from chronic migraines.
 The research shows it can significantly reduce the frequency of painful episodes.

 Believe it or not, promising new research suggests that a Botox injection between the eyebrows may help alleviate depression.
 More than half of the participants in a 2014 study reported improved symptoms after receiving the treatment.

 Improve Chronic Skin Conditions

 As an autoimmune disease, psoriasis has no cure.
 However, since the flaky patches associated with the condition result from an overproduction of skin cells, strategically placed Botox can help to normalize this process.

-On that note, check out eight non-invasive Botox alternatives that doctors don’t want you to know about.
+On that note, check out these non-invasive Botox alternatives that doctors don’t want you to know about.